- Home

 1. Christmas dinner traybake

-Still, if you’re on your own this Christmas, there’s no reason why you can’t enjoy a big dinner that includes all the classic favourites – from roast turkey to Brussels sprouts and baby parsnips to pigs-in-blankets.
-The trick is simply to make a single traybake rather than cooking it all individually.
+Still, if you’re on your own this Christmas, there’s no reason why you can’t enjoy a big dinner that includes all the favourites – from roast turkey and Brussels sprouts to baby parsnips and pigs-in-blankets.
+The trick is to make a single traybake rather than cooking it all individually.

-This one tray Christmas dinner from Olive Magazine is super easy to prepare – and because it serves two people, it means that if you’re on your own this year, there’ll be plenty of leftovers to pick at.
-Plus, with minimal prep and hardly any washing up, it means you’re free to relax and enjoy the day!
+This one-tray Christmas dinner from Olive Magazine is super easy to prepare – and because it serves two people, there’ll be plenty of leftovers to pick at if you’re on your own this year.
+Plus, with minimal prep and washing up, you’ll be free to relax and enjoy the day!

 For more Christmas dinner traybake ideas, check out the video below.